Marketplace vs Platform: Getting Started

 Multi-selling Made Easy

 Want to minimize manual efforts when selling multi-channel?
 Try out LitCommerce – The Multichannel Selling Tool!
-LitCommerce allows store owners to list products on marketplaces and integrates Etsy store with other selling channels.
+LitCommerce allows store owners to list products on the top online marketplaces and integrates your store with other selling channels.

-eCommerce or online marketplace has the same goal in mind: to sell products to customers.
-We’ll help you analyze the pros and cons of marketplace vs platform to determine which option is right for your business.
+eCommerce or online marketplace has the same goal in mind: selling products to customers.
+After knowing the pros and cons of marketplace vs platform, you can now determine which option is right for your business.

 Basically, online marketplaces are frequently focused solely on encouraging customers to make purchases, while urging store owners to add more products or services to their listings.
 Therefore, online marketplaces bring more opportunities in engaging customers to buy the products.
 Indeed, marketplaces benefit from network effects: more buyers attract more sellers and vice versa.